confluentinc/ksql/CONTRIBUTING.md

    If you recently pushed your changes GitHub will automatically pop up a `Compare & pull request` button for any branches you recently pushed to.
 If you click that button it will automatically offer you to submit your pull-request to the `confluentinc/ksql` repository.

-   - Give your pull-request a meaningful title.
+   - Give your pull-request a meaningful title that conforms to the Conventional Commits specification as described [above](#commit-messages) for commit messages.
    - In the description, explain your changes and the problem they are solving.

 9. Addressing code review comments